EricDinging/CS5470/assignment_1/README.md

 ### Task 3: Performance Visualization

-Create plots showing:
+Create two plots showing:
-1. Sorted TTFTs of prompts in the benchmark for all three configurations: serving with 1, 2, and 4 GPUs.
+1. Sorted TTFTs of prompts in the benchmark from all three configurations: serving with 1, 2, and 4 GPUs.
-2. Sorted TPOTs of prompts in the benchmark for all three configurations
+2. Sorted TPOTs of prompts in the benchmark from all three configurations

-X-axis is the prompt index and the y-axis is TTFT or TTFT.
+X-axis is the prompt index (not the original index of prompt) and the y-axis is TTFT or TTFT.
+Add labels to indicate the configuration.

 ### Task 4: NVIDIA Nsight Profiling
 **Requirements:**
 1. Install NVIDIA Nsight Systems if not available from the [official website](https://developer.nvidia.com/nsight-systems/get-started)
    - Use the CLI-only deb installer for Linux
+   - The current version on Perlmutter may not work for us.
 2. Generate an Nsight trace using the `nsys` profiler for Llama-3.1-8B on 2 GPUs
 3. Open the generated `.nsys-rep` file in Nsight desktop client on your laptop
 4. Use the Stats System View to identify the top 3 kernels that consumed the most time
+5. Identify one AllReduce kernel and take a screenshot.

+**Hint**
+1. Use interactive profiling mode.
+2. Store the `nsys-rep` file under `pscratch`.

 ## Deliverables